ChakirALIEdu/head-md-soft-robots/presentation/Presentation.md

 ## Next Steps

 Focus on refining the prototypes to emphasize on the following points:
-- Answering the questions better - Am I trying to erase the rules, ennhance them?
+- Answering the questions better - Am I trying to erase the rules, enhance them?
 Change the way we move?
 Should I create a new space, devoid of any cables?
 What words do we use to defines those areas?

-- What would the world look like with new movements around cables?
+- What would the world look like with new words related to cables?
 Pulling, stretching, retracting, loosening, cutting, squashing...?

 - Emphasize user interaction.